rigoudyg/climaf/doc/functions_data.rst

 .. default-domain:: python

-This section is for advanced use.
+Except for the first three paragraphs, this section is for advanced use.
 As a first step, you should consider using the built-in data data definitions described at :py:mod:`~climaf.projects`.
 You may need to come back to this section for reference